kcrossen/CloudWatch_Remote_Monitor/PyInstaller_Build/README.md

 Read me first!!!

-To get a more professional-looking you will need, at minimum, to create an application icns file and a 512x512 png file from your icns creation process.
+To get a more professional-looking app you will need, at minimum, to create an application icns file and a 512x512 png file from your icns creation process.
 Directions for this process can be found by Googling "how to create custom mac icns" (without the quotes).

 $ mkdir `<build dir>`<br/>
 $ cd `<build dir>`